oa-333/elog/README.md

 # ELog Logging Package

-The ELog (stands for Error Log) is simple, lightweight, yet robust and high-performant package for application message logging in C++.
+The ELog (Error Log) is a simple, lightweight, yet robust and high-performant package for application message logging in C++.
 The package was designed such that it can be extended for a broad range of use cases.

 ## Description